 Before you run to the store to buy a replacement for one of these it’s important to pop out the old one.
 Sometimes it isn’t just the bulb you replace.
 You replace the entire “light kit”.
 These cost a lot more to replace than just a bulb, but they are more common in newer fixtures.

 I heard the term Edison bulb tossed around but I wasn’t sure what that means.
 These bulbs are supposed to have a vintage look because you can see the filament.
 They are good for light fixtures with a clear globe where the light bulb is visible.
 Don’t bother if you will put them behind a shade.

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

 I don’t like the light that bright white bulbs give off.
 It makes you feel like you’re in a dressing room.
 I have different go-to bulbs depending on where I am shopping.
 Not all brands are created equal, but sometimes you need to pick up a bulb while you are out.
 My favorite brand is CREE because they have a look that is more similar to incandescent bulbs.

 Home Depot – For lamps I use the Cree brand soft white dimmable (even though I don’t have dimmers on most of my lights).
 For ceiling fixtures Ecobright brand (because Cree usually isn’t there) bright white bulbs.
 For recessed lights I like these Ecobright flood bulbs.

 Amazon – If I’m shopping for bulbs and I can wait 1-2 days I get them on Amazon.
-I can find the Cree brand always on Amazon and I like the soft whites for lamps.
+I can always find the Cree brand on Amazon and I like the soft white for lamps.
 For kitchens and bathrooms I prefer these bright white Cree bulbs.
 For recessed lights I like these Cree flood bulbs.